RTXteam/RTX/notes/arax-maintenance-sop.md

    In the issue, you should also describe what happens when the JSON or ARAXi query graph is run through ARAX, that is not correct/expected behavior.
-   This is essential so that the maintainer can know whether or not they have successfull reproduced the bug.
+   This is essential so that the maintainer can know whether or not they have successful reproduced the bug.
 Please include information such as:
    - The ARAX host that you ran your query on
    - The date/time (including timezone) when you ran your query
    - If you have it, the relevant excerpt from the ARAX ".elog" file (`/tmp/RTX_OpenAPI_DEVAREA.elog`), where